STS-85

-STS-85 was a Space Shuttle Discovery mission to perform multiple space science packages.
+STS-85 was the 23rd flight of Space Shuttle Discovery that performed multiple space science packages.
 It was launched from Kennedy Space Center, Florida, on 7 August 1997.

-A major experiment was the CRISTA-SPAS free-flyer which had various telescopes on board.
+The main STS-85 payloads included the satellite known as Cryogenic Infrared Spectrometers and Telescopes for the Atmosphere-Shuttle Pallet Satellite-2 CRISTA-SPAS-02.

 Crew

+Jeffrey Ashby was originally assigned to be pilot on this mission, but asked to be relieved in order to take care of his wife, who was dying from cancer.
+He was replaced by Kent Rominger and was assigned to pilot STS-93 instead.
+The launch occurred on Rominger's 41st birthday.

+Crew seat assignments

 Mission highlights

 The deployment and retrieval of a satellite designed to study Earth's middle atmosphere along with a test of potential International Space Station hardware highlighted NASA's sixth Shuttle mission of 1997.
 The prime payload for the flight, the Cryogenic Infrared Spectrometers and Telescopes for the Atmosphere-Shuttle Pallet Satellite-2 (CRISTA-SPAS-2) made its second flight on the Space Shuttle (previous flight STS-66 in 1994) and was the fourth mission in a cooperative venture between the German Space Agency (DARA) and NASA.

 During the flight, Davis used Discoverys robot arm to deploy the CRISTA-SPAS payload for about 9 days of free-flight.
 CRISTA-SPAS consists of three telescopes and four spectrometers that measured trace gases and dynamics of the Earth's middle atmosphere.
 Davis also operated the robot arm for CRISTA-SPAS retrieval.
 The Shuttle Pallet Satellite (SPAS) on which the scientific instruments were mounted is a self-contained platform that provides power, command, control and communication with Discovery during free-flight.

 Two other instruments mounted on the SPAS also studied the Earth's atmosphere.
 The Middle Atmosphere High Resolution Spectrograph Instrument (MAHRSI) measured hydroxyl and nitric oxide by sensing UV radiation emitted and scattered by the atmosphere, while the Surface Effects Sample Monitor (SESAM) was a passive carrier for state-of-the-art optical surfaces to study the impact of the atomic oxygen and the space environment on materials and services.

 The crew also supported the Manipulator Flight Demonstration (MFD) experiment being sponsored by NASDA, the Japanese Space Agency.
 MFD consists of three separate experiments located on a support truss in the payload bay.
 The primary objective was to demonstrate the newly designed dexterous robot arm in the space environment, before installing on the Japanese Experiment Module (JEM) of the International Space Station.

 Several Hitchhiker payloads, including the Technology Applications and Science Payload (TAS-01), the International Extreme Ultraviolet Hitchhiker (IEH-02), and the Ultraviolet Spectrograph Telescope for Astronomical Research (UVSTAR) were housed in Discovery's payload bay, operating independently of crew support during the flight.